إشعار

 By default, the SQL Server service account is a member of the sysadmin fixed server role.

 As listed in prerequisites, the SQL Server service account must be a member of the sysadmin fixed server role on each SQL Server instance.
-The Azure extension for SQL Server has a process called Deployer.exe that temporarily runs as NT AUTHORITY\SYSTEM when:
+The Azure Extension for SQL Server has a process called Deployer.exe that runs as NT AUTHORITY\SYSTEM when:

-Deployer.exe impersonates the SQL Server service account to connect to SQL Server and add or remove permissions in server and database roles depending on which features are enabled or disabled to ensure that the Azure extension for SQL Server uses the least privileges required.
-To modify these permissions, the SQL Server service account must be a member of the sysadmin server role.
+Deployer.exe impersonates the SQL Server service account when it connects to SQL Server.
+Once connected, it adds or removes permissions in the server and database roles depending on which features are enabled or disabled.
+This process ensures that the Azure Extension for SQL Server uses the least privileges required.
+Therefore, the SQL Server service account must be a member of the sysadmin fixed server role.

-If you want to manage this process with more control, such that the SQL Server service account is not a member of the sysadmin server role all the time, follow these steps:
+If you want to manage this process with more control, such that the SQL Server service account isn't a member of the sysadmin fixed server role all the time, follow these steps:

-1. Temporarily add the SQL Server service account to the sysadmin server role.
+- Temporarily add the SQL Server service account to the sysadmin fixed server role.

-3. Remove the SQL Server service account from the sysadmin role.
+Deployer.exeto run at least once so that the permissions are set. - Remove the SQL Server service account from the sysadmin fixed server role.

-Repeat this procedure anytime features are enabled or disabled or SQL Server instances are added to allow Deployer.exe to grant the least privileges required.
+Repeat this procedure any time that features are enabled or disabled or SQL Server instances are added to allow Deployer.exe to grant the least privileges required.

 Tools